 Excellent record keeping is probably the most fundamental and essential of all risk management processes.
-In addition, dental professionals are required to make and keep accurate dental records of care provided to patients, whether NHS or private.
-Principle four of the GDC's Standards for the Dental Team highlights the requirements to 'Maintain and protect patients' information'.
+In addition, dental professionals are required to make and keep accurate dental records of care provided to patients.
+The Dental Council states that you must keep accurate and up-to-date records for all your patients.